4. Scripts

 remove a sticky mac from a port

-no switchport port-security mac-address sticky mac
+conf t<br> int fa0/port<br> shut<br> no switchport port-security mac-address sticky mac<br> no shut

 reset_port.xpct